jacklipson/jacklipson.github.io/src/glossary/cute proofs/wedderburn's little theorem.md

 for reference, here is the definition of a division ring:

 <div class = "subthm-box" type = "def" name = "division ring">
-    a <u>division ring</u> is a nontrivial ring with multiplicaitive inverses for nonzero elements.
+    a <u>division ring</u> is a nontrivial unital ring with multiplicative inverses for nonzero elements.
 </div>

 observe a division ring has no zero divisors so is a domain.